wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    <strong>Alert when workload anomalies are detected</strong> - Raise an alert when workload anomalies are detected so that you can respond appropriately if necessary.

    8. <a name="OPS-08-08-"><tt>OPS-08-08-</tt></a><br /><br />
-   <strong>Validate the achievement of outcomes and the effectiveness of KPIs and metrics</strong> - Create a business-1. [<a target="_blank" href="#Terraform">Terraform</a>] <a target="_blank" href="?">view of  workload operations to help you determine if you are satisfying needs and to identify areas that need improvement to reach business goals.
+   <strong>Validate the achievement of outcomes and the effectiveness of KPIs and metrics</strong> - Create a business-view of  workload operations to help you determine if you are satisfying needs and to identify areas that need improvement to reach business goals.
 Validate the effectiveness of KPIs and metrics and revise them if necessary.

    <a name="UnderstandOperationsHealth"></a>